Annealed almost periodic entropy: Haagerup functions and central extensions

-\begin{ex} In~\cite{BakTim07}, Bakonyi and Timotin also consider positive definite functions whose Verblunsky coefficients vanish beyond some positive radius $r$.
-Along a length-first enumeration $g_0$, $g_1$, \dots, this means that we choose the central extension once $|g_n| > r$, so these are simply the Haagerup functions when $r = 1$.
-They generalize the Bernstein--Szeg\H{o} polynomials~\cite[Example 1.6.2]{SimOPUCI} from the case $\G = \bbZ$, and can be used to approximate an arbitrary positive definite function by a generalization of~\cite[Theorem 1.7.8]{SimOPUCI}. \fin \end{ex}
+In~\cite{BakTim07}, Bakonyi and Timotin also consider positive definite functions whose Verblunsky coefficients vanish beyond some larger positive radius $R$.
+Along a length-first enumeration $g_0$, $g_1$, \dots, this means that we keep extending our partial positive definite functions using central completions once $|g_n| > R$ (see the remarks at the end of Section~\ref{sec:three-block-Gram}).
+These examples include the Haagerup functions when $R = 1$.
+When $\G = \bbZ$, the examples reduced to the higher-order Bernstein--Szeg\H{o} polynomials~\cite[Ex.
+1.6.2]{SimOPUCI}.
+By a generalization of~\cite[Thm.
+1.7.8]{SimOPUCI}, higher-order Bernstein--Szeg\H{o} polynomials can be used to approximate an arbitrary positive definite function, and this fact plays an important role in several of the results in~\cite{SimOPUCI}.
+For finite-valued stochastic processes, the analog of this is the approximation of general processes by $n$-step Markov processes~\cite[Sec.
+16.8]{CovTho06}.
+This fact also has a version for processes over free groups which plays a role in the theory of annealed sofic entropy~\cite{Bowen10b,Sew14}.

-Many other distinguished families of free-group representations have been studied, and it could be interesting to study our notions of entropy in those as well.
-For example,~\cite[Chapter 5]{FigTalPicHAFG} introduces two other one-parameter families of irreducible free-group representations.
-Such examples are often constructed as `boundary representations', and more of them are studied in~\cite{KuhSte92}, which also includes several further references concerning this family.